havenwood/xpool/README.md

 __4.__

-A demo of how you'd resize the pool from 5 to 2 subprocesses at runtime:
+A demo of how to resize the pool from 5 to 2 subprocesses at runtime:

 ```ruby
 pool = XPool.new 5